gmcduffie81-netizen/github_portfolio/docs/SHOWCASE.md

 ## The spider web

 Field companies live on other people's systems.
-Over-priced usually, cookie-cutters, static portals, delayed imports, unpatched vularbilities with a backbone of coding that was written so long ago, no one there knows the flow so bandaids were built around it so everything works.
+Over-priced usually, cookie-cutters, static portals, delayed imports, unpatched vulnerbilities with a backbone of coding that was written so long ago, no one there knows the flow so bandaids were built around it so everything works.
 I see this often where programs run to translate things so the original program understands.
 I build solutions to connect directly not something to make one building block compatible with a lego.
 Dispatch portals, ticket hosts, scorecards, Tableau, SharePoint, Google sheets, forms, GPS vendors - you name it.
 Yes, even those pesky PowerAutomate where they claim you don't even need to know how to code... right.
 I digress, Sorry.

 Before tools I introduced,  people would: